Guide To thePeggy Guggenheim Collection in Venice

 The penis is an emblem of both the woman and the museum.
 When the vivacious Peggy bought her storied paintings, they were cutting edge art.
 Peggy was a bit weird, and her art mirrored her personality, an "oeuvre de l'esprit."

-The Unconventional Adventuress Behind the Art
+A Short Biography of Peggy Guggenheim, the Unconventional Adventuress Behind the Art

 Peggy Guggenheim was one of the 20th century’s most influential art collectors — the “mistress of modernism.”